Passive Fire Protection

 Intumescent Coating and Boarding Services

 We offer intumescent coating and boarding services.
-Intumescent paint coating provides fire resistance to structures and open elements.
+Intumescent paint coating (fireproof paint) provides fire resistance to structures and open elements.
 We are experienced at applying intumescent fireproofing paint in industrial and commercial structures.
 If accounted for early in a project, effective passive fire design reduces delays during construction and can also lead to significant cost savings.

 Checkmate Fire provide Intumescent Paint applications and various Board systems to meet any structural fire protection or acoustic requirements.
 In 1992, for instance, Checkmate Fire were chosen by Balfour Beatty to 4-hour fire protect fibre optic cables within the Channel Tunnel.